grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

 2. Run the following command, one at a time, to inspect the hardware attributes of each node using the Nodes `UUID`:

-    __IMPORTANT READ THIS:__   This process is incredibly unreliable.
-Sometimes it works and sometimes it doesn't.
+    __IMPORTANT READ THIS:__   This process is incredibly unreliable, sometimes it works and sometimes it doesn't.

     During my testing I found that the PXE boot fails because the PXE client (Controller and Compute nodes) do not send the TCP SYN to start the TCP connection required to perform the `HTTP GET /inspector.ipxe HTTP/1.1\r\n`, full URL `http://192.168.255.1:8088/inspector.ipxe` from the PXE server (undercloud director).
 Why this occurs I have no idea, but without it the PXE boot fails and the node boots to the hard disk.